7 Signs You’re Pregnant

 In the next section, we’ll discuss some of the most common signs of pregnancy.

-Keep in mind that these are the most common signs you’re pregnant.
+Keep in mind that these are the most common signs that you are pregnant.
 There are other, less common signs and it can depend on your body and how it reacts to the changing hormones.

 And, just because you experience any of these signs, it doesn’t automatically indicate that you are pregnant.
 Read on to find out more.